 The Finnish Lapphund has a calm, well-balanced temperament, combining a watchful alertness, a tireless energy and a friendly demeanor.
 Quick and athletic, it loves to play outdoors.
 The Finnish Lapphund is also clever enough to master agility and obedience training.

-Used to herding reindeer in the snow, the Finnish Lapphund has a strong work ethic.
+Used to herding reindeer in the snow, it has a strong work ethic.
 It also makes an excellent, restrained watchdog.
 With the proper training and introduction, it will get along with other animals and strangers.

 With a strong herding and working background, the Finnish Lapphund needs room to run and roam.
 It is probably not a good dog to keep in an apartment.
 The Finnish Lapphund appreciates tasks and togetherness with the family.